Isn’t it hard to write about your family knowing they may not share the same perspective?

 How does your past as a swimmer influence your writing?

 As a swimmer I learned that the individual meets during the season didn’t count as much as the last meet of the year, the Nationals.
 You work your tail off all season, and some performances you’re up, others you’re down.
 What matters is that you’re consistent with the hard work.
 I think swimming taught me to keep plowing through, and never give up when I encounter the small setbacks.
-If I know I’ve put in the time and done the hard work, I have the confidence to do well when it counts.

 Why do you write memoir and not fiction?
 Why not make up the story?